gausby/ecoule-data-handler-markdown-with-byline-metadata/README.md

 ### Configuration
 The configuration passed to the file system source is an object with the following keys.

-  * `title` The title of the source used internally in Écoute.
+  * `title` The title of the source used internally in Écoule.

 Further configuration parameters has been planed, and the names of these configuration keys could change in a future release.